 The publisher is asked to attach certain information and supporting documents to its application (see details).

 An application for an ISSN can be submitted up to 3 months before a publication is released, if the information and documents provided demonstrate that the project is sufficiently advanced.
 Please note that the assigned ISSN is only duly registered in the ISSN International Register once the first issue is received.

 This rule applies only to print and CD-ROM publications.

 Online resources are usually not ISSN assigned ahead of publication.

-Furthermore, and regarding scholarly open access publications, 5 articles are considered as a minimum for making a complete issue.
+Furthermore, for all new scholarly publications, 5 articles are considered as a minimum for making a complete issue.